Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 ##### 1.4 Step 3: D and I — Don’t Touch the Milk

-`Dependency Inversion (D)`—high-level modules shouldn’t cling to low-level ones, both should lean on abstractions—says layers don’t own each other; they ask politely.
+`Dependency Inversion (D)`— says high-level modules shouldn’t cling to low-level ones, both should lean on abstractions—it says layers don’t own each other; they ask politely.

-In `nudge`, our `routes` in `nudge.app.api.routes.recommender` shouldn’t dig into the guts of `nudge.recommender`, like you don’t move someone’s milk to get your cheese.
-Instead, we use a contract: `routes` expect `nudge.app.services`, not a specific file.
+In `nudge`, our `routes` shouldn’t dig into the guts of `nudge.recommender`, like you don’t move someone’s milk to get your cheese.
+Instead, it should use a contract: `services`.

-Our `services.recommender` creates the brigde to `nudge.recommender` if needed.
-This cuts ties, between our recommender and routes, making ETC sing: swap the `nudge.recommender`, `routes` don’t care; mock services for tests; onboard with “this plugs in here.”
+Our `services` creates the brigde to core functionality, `nudge.recommender`.
+This cuts ties, between our core `recommender` and api's `routes`, making ETC sing: swap the `nudge.recommender`, `routes` don’t care; mock services for tests; onboard with “this plugs in here.”
 A nod to `Interface Segregation (I)` keeps it tighter—`routes` only sees the methods it uses, no bloated baggage.

 Did I lose you?
 It is okay to be lost.